 The goals of this bill are to ensure public safety while saving tax dollars, make the best use of our overcrowded prisons and jails, and improve lives.

-Like the last bill, I'll take any questions you have, and the Crime & Justice Institute is also available to answer questions about the study process and the information that led to the proposed policies in this bill.
+I'll take any questions you may have.
+The Crime & Justice Institute is also available to answer questions about the study process and the information that led to this bill.
+Please recommend "do pass" on HB1417.
+Thank you.